Classical or self-sustaining biological control is the use of imported natural enemies to suppress pests.

 Self-sustaining biological control can be an effective and environmentally safe method to permanently control pests over wide areas.
 As such, it is the basis for many integrated pest management (IPM) programs.

-In South America, the native habitat for imported fire ants (red, black, and hybrid), populations are much lower than populations in the southern United States and other areas where imported fire ants have been accidentally introduced (see International page).
+In South America, the native habitat for imported fire ants (red and black), populations are much lower than populations in the southern United States and other areas where imported fire ants have been accidentally introduced (Porter et al. 1992, 1997; also see International page).

 This situation is thought to arise because natural enemies (predators, parasites and pathogens) that keep populations low in South America were not imported along with this ant.
 Efforts have been made to introduce natural enemies to the invasive ant populations in order to provide sustainable suppression.